themesberg/flowbite/README.md

 ## Figma design files

-If you need the Figma design files for the library and extra components your can check it out on our website:
+If you need the Figma design files for the components you can check out our website for more information:

 [Flowbite Figma Design Kit](https://flowbite.com/figma/)